www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

   in order to have minimal OS logs.
 * [ ] Consider to migrate from Podman to Kubernetes, in order to support the most common deployment technology.
   Also, supporting Kubernetes implicitly supports Podman and Docker as well regarding the container images.
+* [ ] When there is not enough memory and podman restart the pod, the old pod cannot be killed.
+  But a new pod is executed, which leads to a broken podman instance.
+  -> Consider docker swarm or even micro k8s.
 ## Done Tasks
 * [x] Automatic upgrade does not always work.
 There is sometimes a difference between unattended-upgrades (with apt-daily and apt-daily-upgrade) and `apt update && apt upgrade --yes`.